-The Perrine-Geiger team were in 6th place after the Super G component in the morning, and then nailed the Slalom course in the afternoon to win bronze behind Henrieta Farkasova (Slovakia) taking gold, and Menna Fitzpatrick (Great Britain) the silver.
+The Perrine-Geiger team were in sixth place after the super-G component of the women’s super combined Visually Impaired in the morning, and then nailed the slalom course in the afternoon to win bronze behind Henrieta Farkašová (SVK) taking gold, and Menna Fitzpatrick (GBR), the silver.

-“That was some Slalom run she laid down there today,” said Australian teammate, Mark Soyer (Vic) who missed a gate in his sit-skiing class for a DNF (did not finish) but could still find some joy in Perrine’s achievement.
+“That was some Slalom run she laid down there today,” said Australian teammate Mark Soyer, who missed a gate in his sit-skiing class for a DNF (Did Not Finish) but could still find some joy in Perrine’s achievement.

-After empty campaigns in Vancouver in 2010 and Sochi in 2014, Perrine is now a Paralympic medallist – a month after turning 30.
+After empty campaigns in 2010 and 2014, Perrine is now a Paralympic medallist – a month after turning 30.

 Happiness swept over her immediately.